coldborne/CombatSandboxWithBugs/docs/test-cases/vehicles/enter-vehicle.md

 ### Preconditions
 - Player is alive
-- Vehicle is on the map
+- Vehicle exists on the map
 - Driver seat is empty

 ### Steps